clojure-emacs/clojure-ts-mode/doc/design.md

   value: (num_lit))
 ```

-Although it's somewhat closer to hoe Clojure treats metadata itself, in the
+Although it's somewhat closer to how Clojure treats metadata itself, in the
 context of a text editor it creates some problems, which were discussed [here](https://github.com/sogaiu/tree-sitter-clojure/issues/65).
 To
 name a few:

 - `forward-sexp` command would skip both, metadata and the node it's attached
   to.
 Called from an opening paren it would signal an error "No more sexp to
   move across".